Expressing an observer in preferred coordinates by transforming an injective immersion into a surjective diffeomorphism: Introduction

+When Assumption $\hypo$ holds and $\OuvEx$ is bounded, by successively solving Problem \ref{defP1} and Problem \ref{defP2} with $\CL(\OuvEx\times \{0\} )\subset K\subset \Ouvxw$, we get a diffeomorphism $\ohie$ guaranteed to satisfy all the conditions of Proposition \ref{prop_CSobsWithoutInversion} except maybe the fact that the pair $(\of ,\ohede{x})$ is in $\setphitau$.
+How this last condition can be satisfied will be discussed in Section \ref{sec1} mainly via a list of remarks.

-Throughout Sections \ref{jac_comp}-\ref{diffeo_ext}, we will show how, step by step, we can express a high gain observer in the original coordinates for the harmonic oscillator with unknown frequency.
+Throughout Sections \ref{jac_comp}-\ref{diffeo_ext}, we will show how, step by step, we can express a high gain observer in the $x$-coordinates for the harmonic oscillator with unknown frequency.
+We will also show that our approach enables to ensure completeness of solutions of the observer presented in \cite{GauHamOth} for the bioreactor.
 The various difficulties we shall encounter on this road will be discussed in Section \ref{disc_P3}.
-In particular, we shall see how they can be rounded thanks to a better choice of $\ohi$ in Assumption A.II and the pair $(\tau,\varphi)$ given by Assumption A.C.
-Finally, we will show in Section \ref{bioreactor} that our approach enables to ensure completeness of solutions of the observer presented in \cite{GauHamOth} for the bioreactor.
+In particular, we shall see how they can be overcome thanks to a better choice of $\ohi$ and of the pair $(\of ,\tau)$ given by Assumption $\hypo$.